yongyw123/mig-sync-interface/README.md

 ## Data Masking

-Not implemented;
-???
-128-bit;
-two reasons.

-1. explain; because the write, read time takes at 200 ns; (see the result below-)
+Data masking option provided by the MIG is not used.
+All write/read transaction will be in 128-bit.
+Two reasons:

-2. by above, each operation takes about 200ns; but the effective rate "will be spread across" if more data is packed within one operation;
+1. It takes about 200ns (see the Simulation Result) to complete the entire (read/write) transaction.
+This is because DDR2 is burst oriented.
+With or without data masking, 128-bit transaction will be conducted.
+It is inefficient to use only, say 16-bit per transaction.
+Alternatively, the effective rate "will be spread across" if more data is packed within one operation.
-explain, the timing parameters; check the datasheeet; this has been abstracted away from the mig;
-so, it is inefficient to use only, say 16-bit for one transaction;
+2. Data masking could always be done on the application side.

 ### Application Setup

-1. By above, 128-bit transaction for read/write is in place as not to waste the memory space.
-2. Thus, it is up to the application needs to adjust with the setup, or to do the necessary masking on both ends: read/write.
-3. For example, if the application write data is only 16-bit, the application needs to accumulate/pack 8 data of 16-bit before writing it.
+By above, 128-bit transaction for read/write is in place as not to waste the memory space.
+Thus, it is up to the application to adjust with the setup, or to do the necessary masking on both ends: read/write.
+For example, if the application write data is only 16-bit, the application needs to accumulate/pack 8 data of 16-bit before writing it.

 ## FSM